robustrobotics/svis/README.md

 - svis_pcb: The Eagle PCB files for the svis circuit board.

 ### Dependencies
 A list of noteable dependencies can be found below.
-Unfortunately, this project currently depends on a private repository as part of the FLA program.
-This will be addressed in future versions.
 - catkin_tools
 - Ubuntu 16.04
 - ROS Kinetic